willtseng12/willtseng12.github.io/_posts/2017-08-02-ThirdBlog.md

 title: Credit Card Default Project
 ---

-After the successful conclusion of my previous __movie data project__, for the past two and a half weeks, I have been working on another data science project where I am looking at credit card client payment status, history, and default outcomes in Taiwan from April 2005 to September 2005, predicting whether they were eventually going to default their loans on the following month, October 2005.
+After the successful conclusion of my previous [movie data project](https://willtseng12.github.io/SecondBlog/), for the past two and a half weeks,
+I have been working on another data science project where I am looking at credit card client payment status, history, and default outcomes in Taiwan from April 2005 to September 2005, predicting whether they were eventually going to default their loans on the following month, October 2005.
 The purpose of the project was to tie in the theories we learned on classification learning algorithms with potentially practical areas of application.
-Moreover, it was also an opportunity for us to familiarize ourselves with the Amazon Web Service (AWS) platform, especially with their __EC2__ service, and PostgreSql database for data storage and access.
+Moreover, it was also an opportunity for us to familiarize ourselves with the Amazon Web Service (AWS) platform, especially with their [EC2](https://aws.amazon.com/ec2/) service, and PostgreSql database for data storage and access.

-The data is available on the UCI machine learning repository __here__.
+The data is available on the UCI machine learning repository [here](https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients).
 Luckily there was only a minimal amount of cleaning that was required before it was modeling ready.
 I read the data from my AWS into Jupyter Notebook through sqlalchemy.
 I did some exploratory data analysis to take a first look at how different features might be potentially related to each other and the binary target variable, default.
 Three specific features stood